ckd protein calculator

 • Decrease uremic symptoms

-Dialysis removes protein from your body along with toxins.
-Your needs increase significantly to 1.1-1.3 g/kg/day because:
+Dialysis removes protein from the body along with toxins.
+Needs increase significantly to 1.1–1.3 g/kg/day because:

-• 6-8 grams of amino acids are lost per hemodialysis session
+• 6–8 grams of amino acids are lost per haemodialysis session

 • Peritoneal dialysis causes continuous protein loss in dialysate